-Software company Micro Focus provides AI-driven analytics tools to media companies and government agencies to analyse video of all kinds – and that’s just the beginning.
+Software company Micro Focus provides AI-driven analytics tools to media companies and government agencies to analyse videos of all kinds – and that’s just the beginning

 In increasing demand are its video analysis tools.
 The services run along two main strands.
 One is security, which includes video analysis for public safety, law enforcement, and worker health and safety.
 The other is media analysis of broadcast content for businesses, governmental organisations or brands wanting to track the occurrence of specific types of subject matter.